You must be signed in to read the rest of this article.

 Implants are placed to engage dense basilar bone and achieve high primary stability via under-preparation of the osteotomies.
 Implant placement is initiated with a handpiece, but is finished with a manual torque wrench at insertion torques between 35 Ncm and 70 Ncm.
 The posterior tilted implants are always placed first.

 First-generation surgical protocols use the Maló guide, which is secured in a midline osteotomy after the malleable titanium band is bent to follow the arc of the opposing arch.
-Although, this guide aids posterior angled implant placements between 30° and 45°, it does not provide landmarks required for restoration-driven surgery.
+Although this guide aids posterior angled implant placements between 30° and 45°, it does not provide landmarks required for restoration-driven surgery.
 However, in the authors’ protocol, the provisional prosthesis guide provides the advantage of restoration-driven surgery not afforded by previous methods.
 Benefits of this include: visual verification of bone reduction, restoration-driven implant placement, and abutment orientation—all of which reduce chairtime and improve surgical accuracy and decision making (Figure 9).
 Once abutments and protective caps are secured, the soft tissues are carefully closed after circumferential adaptation of keratinized tissues.

 Prosthetic and Laboratory Protocol

-Contrary to the first-generation direct “in the mouth” techniques used for denture conversion, the described prosthetic protocol uses an indirect conversion “in the lab” technique that is designed to: reduce chairtime; improve the quality, strength, and finish of the provisional prosthesis; and improve patient comfort, convenience, and overall satisfaction.
+Contrary to the first-generation direct “in the mouth” techniques used for denture conversion, the described prosthetic protocol uses an indirect conversion “in the laboratory” technique that is designed to: reduce chairtime; improve the quality, strength, and finish of the provisional prosthesis; and improve patient comfort, convenience, and overall satisfaction.

-The following 10 steps performed in sequence make up the authors’ restorative and lab protocol: 1) surgical impression; 2) surgical indexing; 3) bite registration; 4) verification of the VDO; 5) laboratory fabrication of a master cast with soft-tissue model and laboratory verification; 6) indirect laboratory denture conversion; 7) delivery of the provisional restoration; 8) occlusal adjustment; 9) esthetic evaluation; 10) phonetic evaluation.
+The following 10 steps performed in sequence make up the authors’ restorative and laboratory protocol: 1) surgical impression; 2) surgical indexing; 3) bite registration; 4) verification of the VDO; 5) laboratory fabrication of a master cast with soft-tissue model and laboratory verification; 6) indirect laboratory denture conversion; 7) delivery of the provisional restoration; 8) occlusal adjustment; 9) esthetic evaluation; 10) phonetic evaluation.

 To start, a surgical impression is performed.
 Open-tray impression copings are secured to the restorative abutments, and a denture-strengthening bar is attached to the copings using a low-expansion pattern resin.
 The “salt and pepper” technique is used for precise control of the material, thereby avoiding contact with the surgery site and more effectively controlling working time.
 A plastic impression tray is modified in the occlusal areas where the impression copings will emerge and is tried-in to verify that there are no interferences.
 Polyvinylsiloxane impression putty is mixed and adapted over the impression copings and denture-strengthening bar.
 Impression material is also placed in the tray prior to seating.
 The impression coping screws are exposed and disengaged, allowing the impression to be easily removed.
 Rigid stabilization of the copings in the impression is verified (Figure 10 through Figure 12).
 The surgical index is performed using the same provisional prosthesis guide used during the surgery.
 Only the two anterior implants are indexed.
 The provisional prosthesis guide is seated to verify the absence of interferences with the two anterior temporary cylinders, and cold-cure acrylic material is applied through the access windows using a “salt and pepper” technique (Figure 13).
 The prosthesis is held in place with light pressure on the prosthesis guide over the palate or the posterior lingual mandibular ridge until the resin is cured.
-The VDO is verified after guiding the patient into occlusion with a bite registration recorded in the lab.
+The VDO is verified after guiding the patient into occlusion with a bite registration recorded in the laboratory.
 Esthetic and functional parameters are verified, and the indexed prosthesis is removed with the attached temporary cylinders, and it is then disinfected in cold sterile solution.

 The dental technician fabricates a master cast with a soft-tissue model while the indexing and VDO procedures are performed.
 A silicone material is added around the implant analogues in the surgical impression before model pouring with zero expansion stone (Figure 14 and Figure 15).
 The soft-tissue model is removed to verify a precise fit of the temporary titanium cylinders indexed in the mouth to the master cast.
 The indexed provisional prosthesis is modified to allow passive attachment of the posterior temporary cylinders to the prosthesis using heat-cured acrylic processed under pressure.
 The technician then removes the cold-cure acrylic that was used to index the two anterior temporary components and re-secures them with fresh heat-cured acrylic under pressure (Figure 16).
 The intaglio surface of the provisional prosthesis is finished with cold-cure acrylic on the master cast and polished to ensure a convex surface with sufficient space to allow for tissue swelling and access for hygiene.